 No hype.
 No inflated numbers.
 Just practical apps that can add extra income with minimal daily effort.

-Turn Your Attention Into Low-Effort Income
+Turn Your Attention Into Recurring Income

 What Makes an App Truly "Passive"?